<> <> <> <>

 Micronutrients are vital for keeping your hair healthy, including your hair follicles.

-Vitamin A, vitamin B, vitamin C, vitamin D, vitamin E, iron, selenium and zinc are all crucial for optimal hair health and promoting hair growth, so eating foods packed with these nutrients can be a great way for naturally treating hair loss.
+Vitamins A, B, C, D and E, iron, selenium and zinc are all crucial for optimal hair health and promoting hair growth, so eating foods packed with these nutrients can be a great way to naturally treat hair loss.

 • Spinach.
 No need for iron supplementation if you eat loads of spinach!
 Packed with folate, dietary iron, vitamin A and vitamin C, spinach can be very beneficial for hair growth.

 • Avocados.
 They're a great source of healthy fats and vitamin E, which are great for keeping your skin and hair healthy.
-Avocados also contain vitamin A, vitamin C, vitamin K1, polyunsaturated essential fatty acids and B vitamins, great for nourishing your body and hair, and reducing hair loss.
+Avocados also contain vitamins A, C and K1, polyunsaturated essential fatty acids and B vitamins, great for nourishing your body and hair and reducing hair loss [5].

 • Seeds and nuts.
 Filled with vitamin E, zinc, selenium, magnesium and more, seeds and nuts are vital for your health.
-Just 28 grams of sunflower seeds can provide you with 50 per cent of your daily vitamin E and vitamin B intake.
+Just 28 grams of sunflower seeds can provide you with 50% of your daily vitamin E and vitamin B intake.
 Flaxseeds and chia seeds are also fantastic, due to their high level of omega-3.

 • Capsicum.
-One yellow capsicum provides five and a half times more vitamin C than an orange.
-It also promotes collagen production and contains vital antioxidants that are great for your hair health and help promote hair growth.
+One yellow capsicum provides five and a half times more vitamin C than an orange [4].
+It also promotes collagen production and contains vital antioxidants that are great for your hair's health and help promote hair growth.

 • Sweet potatoes.
 A rich source of iron, copper, potassium and beta carotene, sweet potatoes assist in cell growth, preventing hair fall, reducing hair loss and treating dry, dull hair.